Yardikak/Yardikak/README.md

  <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Full-Stack+Web+Developer;Always%20learning%20new%20things&center=true&width=500&height=50&font=georgia"></a>
 </p>
 <hr/>
-<h4 align="center">I am a SDE at JP Morgan Chase & Co.
+<h4 align="center">I am a Student at Telkom University.
 I like to Code, Design, Innovate and Experiment.
 I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
 Passionate developer with a love for problem-solving and creating innovative solutions.
 Experienced in various programming languages and frameworks.
 Dedicated to continuous learning and growth in the ever-evolving world of technology.
 Open to collaboration and exploring new opportunities.</h4>
 <br>
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=yardikak&label=Yanwar%20Ardika's%20Profile%20Views%20&color=dc143c&style=plastic" alt="yardikak" /> </p>